Henry Hart Rice Urban Studies Fellowship

 HOW TO APPLY

 - Submit your Fellowship Application Essay along with your online application to NYU Wagner.
-Fellowship applicants must also submit the one-minute video essay in order to be considered for fellows.
-Applications are due by the December 15 deadline.
+Fellowship applicants must also submit a one-minute video essay.

-- Those selected as fellowship semi-finalists will be invited to participate in Skype interviews in mid-to-late February 2017.
+- Those selected as fellowship semi-finalists will be invited to participate in Zoom interviews.

-- Those selected as fellowship finalists will be invited for an in-person interview with the Selection Committee in New York City in early April 2017.
-Those finalists who cannot travel to New York will be able to interview via Skype.
-This panel of judges will be comprised of representatives from sponsoring organizations, faculty and NYU Wagner alumni.
+- Those selected as fellowship finalists will be invited for a virtual interview with the Selection Committee.
+This panel of judges will be comprised of representatives from sponsoring organizations, faculty, and NYU Wagner alumni.